thelfenbaum/RoutineOptimizer-SpringBoot/DesignReport.md

 -   Connection to a PostgreSQL database and spring boot web application framework

--   A slightly more sophisticated scheduling algorithm which tells the user when they have no room for an event
+-   A slightly more sophisticated scheduling algorithm which tells the user when they have no room for a task

 -   Ability for the user to sign in. this feature enables: